opis/docs/json-schema/2.x/php-validator.md

 | [\stdClass](http://php.net/manual/en/reserved.classes.php){:target="blank"} | [object](object.html) |
 {:.table.table-striped}

-If you have your data as a json encoded string, you can use [json_decode](http://php.net/manual/en/function.json-decode.php){:target="blank"}
+If you have your data as a JSON encoded string, you can use [json_decode](http://php.net/manual/en/function.json-decode.php){:target="blank"}
 function to decode it.
 {:.alert.alert-info}